Declare it all. Or risk everything.

-It's okay to do jobs for cash or for your mates as long as you record them and declare the income when you're filing your annual tax return.
-Make sure that:
+Doing jobs for cash or for your mates is okay - as long as you record them and declare the income when you're filing your annual tax return.

 - if you're registered for GST you charge it.
-You must be registered for GST when your annual turnover exceeds $60,000
+You must register for GST when your annual turnover is more than $60,000

 - you declare all your income when you file your tax return.